qubeio/hypr-gnome/README.md

 * **Automatic Tiling:** Windows are automatically arranged into a master and stack layout without any manual intervention.
 * **Master & Fibonacci Stack Layout:** The first window becomes the "master," occupying the left half of the screen.
 All subsequent windows form a "stack" on the right half, which is tiled using a space-efficient Fibonacci-style algorithm.
+* **Configurable New Window Behavior:** Choose whether new windows open as the new master or are appended to the end of the stack.
 * **Tiling Lock:** The layout is strict by default.
 If you manually move a window with the mouse and drop it in an empty space, it will automatically "snap back" to its designated tile position, preserving the integrity of the layout.
 * **Interactive Window Swapping:**
     * **Drag & Drop:** Swap any two windows by simply dragging one and dropping it over the other.